codeW-Krish/Linked-List-Visualizer-/README.md

 # Linked List Visualizer

-An interactive visualization tool for understanding singly linked list data structures and operations.
+An interactive visualization tool for understanding linked list data structures and operations.
+Currently supports both singly linked lists and circular linked lists.

 ## Features

-- Visualize a singly linked list with interactive node representation
+- Visualize both singly and circular linked lists with interactive node representation
 - Perform common linked list operations:
   - Insert at head, end, or any index
   - Delete from head, end, or any index
 - Animated step-by-step visualization of each operation
 - Information panel with operation details and time complexity
 - Adjustable animation speed
+- Dark mode support

+## Data Structures Included

+### Singly Linked List
+- Linear data structure where each node points to the next node
+- Last node points to NULL
+- Operations: insert/delete at head, tail, or any index

+### Circular Linked List
+- Variation of linked list where the last node points back to the first node
+- No NULL pointers
+- Forms a complete circle of nodes
+- Operations: insert/delete at head, tail, or any index

 ## Getting Started